jaredh123/galactic-age-calculator/README.md

 | User inputs birth date, health, and selects Jupiter.
 (Current Earth date is Day: 31, Month: 12, (Earth) Year: 2010) | Birth Day: 31, Month: 12, (Earth) Year: 1999.
 Health: bad | Age on Jupiter is 0.84 years and you have lived 0.42 years past expectancy |

 ## Setup and Use
-Software Requirements:
+Software Requirements: Node.js and npm

-* Clone this repository [repo](https://github.com/jaredh123/HairSalon.Solution): "$ git clone https://github.com/jaredh123/HairSalon.Solution "
+* Clone this repository [repo](https://github.com/jaredh123/galactic-age-calculator): "$ git clone https://github.com/jaredh123/galactic-age-calculator".
 * To edit the project, open the project in your preferred text editor.
+* To run application, use terminal to go to the root level in the project directory.
+* Run the commands "$ npm install" to install all dependencies in the package.JSON file.
+* Run the command "$ npm run build" to build application.
+* Run the command "$ npm run start" to start application.
+* To run tests on the application run command "$ npm run test".
+*

 #### Prerequisites
-* Must have a working browser, and terminal.
+* Must have a working browser, terminal, Node.js, and npm.
 * Must have basic computer use proficiency

 ## Built With

 * Atom (IDE)
 * Git
+* Node.js
+* npm
+* Jasmine
+* Karma

 ## Contributors